open-mpic/open-mpic.github.io/index.md

 - A core library that is environment agnostic
 - Turnkey deployment solutions for CAs to use

+## Project Roadmap

+The project roadmap detailing project direction and functionality is available [here](/open-mpic-roadmap.pdf).

 # API Documentation

 ### Take a look at the latest [API documentation here](/documentation.html).